Paramveersingh-S/Paramveersingh-S/README.md

 - 👋 Hi, I’m @Paramveersingh-S
-- 👀 I’m interested in web dev, quantitative finance, blockchain, AI and ML
+- 👀 I’m interested in Machine Learning, Embedded software, Cyber security, Kernel programming.
-- 🌱 I’m currently learning about quantitative trading
-- 💞️ I’m looking to collaborate on topics related to quant trading, blockchain, AI and ML
+- 💞️ Ready for collaboration in any of upper field and also happy to do Research paper analysis.

 <!---
 Paramveersingh-S/Paramveersingh-S is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.